ReactiumCore/CLI/README.md

     "prefixColor": "cyan"
   },
   "commands": [
     "[root]/commands",                      // Resolves to the ~/global/node_modules/ARCLI/commands directory.
 Used for global commands.
     "[cwd]/.core/.cli/commands",            // Resolves to the ~/project/.core/.cli/commands directory.
 Used for application core commands.
     "[cwd]/.cli/commands"                   // Resolves to the ~/project/.cli/commands directory.
 Used for project specific commands.
+    "[cwd]/node_modules/**/.cli/commands"   // Resolves to any .cli/commands directories in the ~/project/node_modules directory.
   ],
   "reactium": {
     "repo": "https://github.com/Atomic-Reactor/Reactium/archive/master.zip",